Working at Summer Camp

 - Make sure your email address and email name are professional.
 It's not a good first impression to get an email from "I am The Master", "I Fight Donkeys", "The Ultimate Magic Monkey".
 These are real names from past applicants and often went straight to the spam folder.

-*Monster Night is an evening activity where the staff dress as monsters and have a 2-3 minute challenge for campers.
-We prefer a STEM activity, but anything is fine.
+*Monster Night is an evening activity where the staff dress as monsters and have a 3-minute challenge for campers.
+We prefer a STEM activity, but most anything is fine.
+We can buy materials, but not the night before

 To Apply: Email Ryan McDonald at email@example.com